This Twitter thread from a PGA Tour caddie will make you think twice about becoming a PGA Tour caddie

 That’s not to suggest the road has been easy or profitable.
 Quite the contrary, particularly early on.

 “The #1 question I get asked when people find out I caddie for a job: ‘How much money do you make?’”
-Bonnalie tweeted on Sunday.
+Bonnalie tweeted back in 2021.

 And thus began the insightful if not entertaining thread.